Truthful-Hacker/python-pip/README.md

 [6] python3 get-pip.py

 Now you have succesfully Install python-pip in your Kali Linux in Termux.
-Simply Type pip --version.
+Simply Type pip --version